LGIM Future World Global Equity Index Fund (L&G)

 Balances company 'pros and cons' / best in sector

-Find funds that consider both the 'positive' and 'negative' aspects of company behaviour and make balanced, considered decisions as part of their investment approach.
+Considers both the 'positive' and 'negative' aspects of company behaviour and makes balanced, considered decisions as part of their investment approach.
 May apply to a range of different issues and policy areas.
 Fund Management Company InformationAbout The Business

 Finds organisations / fund managers that have an in-house (company wide) diversity improvement programme - meaning that they are working to ensure that within their own businesses they employ people from diverse backgrounds - often typically focused on ethnicity and/or sex.
 Resources